AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 >
 >There will be no loss of access to the product during user migration.
 If a user is logged in during the time their user is being migrated, the user will be logged out and be prompted to log back in within minutes using Adobe Identity after the migration is complete.

 As users are migrated, they will receive an email from Adobe notifying them of the change to the way they sign in to Marketo.
 Users will be invited to accept an invitation to sign in using Adobe Identity for the first time, either by signing in with an existing Adobe ID or by setting up a new Adobe ID using the same email address.

-More information can be found in our [User Sign-in with Adobe](/help/marketo/product-docs/administration/marketo-with-adobe-identity/user-sign-in-with-adobe-id.md){target="_blank"} article.
+More information can be found in [User Sign-in with Adobe](/help/marketo/product-docs/administration/marketo-with-adobe-identity/user-sign-in-with-adobe-id.md){target="_blank"} and [Adobe Identity Management FAQ](/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md){target="_blank"}.

 ## User Migration Complete {#user-migration-complete}